Researchers at the Texas A&M University School of Medicine and School of Veterinary Medicine and…

-Colorectal cancer, or cancer of the large intestine or rectal area, is the second-leading cause of cancer-related deaths for both men and women in the United States.
+Colorectal cancer, or cancer of the large intestine or rectal area, is the third leading cause of cancer-related deaths for both men and women in the United States.
 It is also considered one of the most preventable cancers.
-With routine screening, polyps—unwanted growths in the colon that can develop into cancer—can be detected and removed.
+With routine screening, unwanted growths in the colon that can develop into cancer, called polyps, can be detected and removed.
 So why are more than 50,000 people dying from colorectal cancer every year?
 The answer is simple: people aren’t getting screened.

-Jason McKnight, MD, MS, clinical assistant professor at the Texas A&M College of Medicine and faculty physician at the Texas A&M Family Medicine Residency program discusses the basics of colorectal screening and prevention.
+Jason McKnight, MD, MS, FAAFP, clinical associate professor at the Texas A&M University School of Medicine and director of residency recruitment at the Texas A&M Family Medicine Residency program, discusses the basics of colorectal screening and prevention.

 Signs and symptoms